Undergraduate Course Descriptions

 All courses in this list are taken for 3 credits.
 Most do not have prerequisites but where needed, prerequisites are listed.

 Many courses in this list can be used to fulfill the requirements of the TESOL Minor.
-Please contact Dr. Sharon Childs, Coordinator of the TESOL Minor program, at ssc5@psu.edu with questions about the TESOL Minor.
+Please contact Sharon Childs, Coordinator of the TESOL Minor program, at ssc5@psu.edu with questions about the TESOL Minor.

 Many of our undergraduate courses are also General Education classes.
 Each Gen Ed class is linked to one or more domains of study.
 Check the full description of Gen Ed on the website of the Office of General Education to review the full set of domains and how undergraduates are expected to distribute their Gen Ed credits.